apike/allenpike.com/_posts/2023-02-16-175b-parameter-goldfish-gpt.md

 This is my instinct as well.
 A chat model is coming that you can have a compelling conversation with, not just for the first few volleys, but over days and months.
 A model that will be able to entertain you, and probably also power a workable coach, counsellor, or companion too.

-However, before language models can be effective at that, before you can converse with an AI over time and build what feels like a shared understanding and narrative, the models need to be able to work with a lot more context.
+However, before language models can be effective at that, before you can converse with an AI over time and build what feels like a shared understanding and narrative, the models need to be able to work with more context.

 ## Expanding GPT’s brain
 This is an area of such active research that there are surely cutting-edge papers in the works about expanding LLM context.
 Rather than trying to summarize the bleeding edge here, I want to just give some examples of recent developments in this area to give you a sense of what can be done, and the scale of the problem.

 From my research so far, here are three examples of how developers have been working to mitigate the problem of small GPT context windows:

 1. **Re-injecting a mini-prompt.** The idea here is that even if some of your long prompt starts getting pushed out of context, you still have a short and sweet version, say a few hundred words, that you configure to be silently inserted into the context each time, a few steps behind the most recent line of dialogue.
 This is fairly straightforward, and I assume Bing GPT uses this technique, but the small overall context budget really caps how large this re-prompt can be.
-You can see a manual version of this approach in writing tools like AI Dungeon or NovelAI, which let you edit an “Author’s Note” field that is injected into the context every time and have a big impact on what happens next.
+You can see a manual version of this approach in writing tools like AI Dungeon or NovelAI, which let you edit an “Author’s Note” field that is injected into the context every time and has a big effect on what's generated next.
 2. **Summarization.** As the context fills up, you can compress old context by summarizing it and storing that at the end, instead of just letting it fall out of the window.
 From what I’ve read, this can help get more mileage out of the context window, but also gets lossy and weird pretty quickly.
-As with other approaches, summarization of old context still has to stay within the shared context budget you have for prompt, conversation backlog, and the rest.
+As with other approaches, any summary of old context still has to stay within the shared context budget you have for prompt, conversation backlog, and the rest.
 3. **Building a reference library.** The idea here is that if something important comes up that the AI should remember indefinitely – say, that time you fought and it called you a bad user – that can be recorded somewhere.
 Then, the reference can brought back into context in response to a trigger phrase.
-You can see a manual version of this in AI writing tools, where you can create a “lore book” that defines, say, “Millennium Falcon”, describes some facts about it, and configures it to be pulled back into context.
+You can see a manual version of this in AI writing tools, where you can create a “lore book” that defines, say, “Millennium Falcon”, describes some facts about it, and configures it to be pulled back into context when appropriate.
 The really gnarly part here is getting the AI to automatically determine what is worth memorializing in this way, which could require its own separately trained model to do well.

 Even with clever tricks to get the most out of a small context window, at the end of the day, we’re not going to get a compelling long-conversation GPT without larger windows.
 While this is expensive to do, there have been big breakthroughs in this regard, and it seems probable there are more to come.

 ## The path to more context

 The reason GPT context windows are so small today is that it’s really expensive to support large ones.
 When [Transformers were first described in 2017](https://ai.googleblog.com/2017/08/transformer-novel-neural-network.html), the context window had O(n²) cost – where n is how long your context is – in both terms of memory usage at training time, and in terms of CPU resources at inference time.
-That was improved dramatically in 2019 with the development of [Sparse Transformers](https://arxiv.org/abs/1904.10509), reducing context window cost to O(n√n), and helpign lead to GPT-3 in 2020.
+That was improved dramatically in 2019 with the development of [Sparse Transformers](https://arxiv.org/abs/1904.10509), reducing context window cost to O(n√n), and helping lead to GPT-3 in 2020.
 While n√n is much less bad than n², it’s still really expensive to train and use something like GPT-3 even with its small 4000-token context window.

 How expensive?
 It’s thought GPT-3 costs somewhere in the $5-20 million range to do a full training run, and costs a few pennies per conversation to actually run the model at inference time.
-If the context window has a n√n impact on these costs, that would mean retraining GPT-3 with a 20x larger context window would cost in the ballpark of a billion dollars to train the model for, and cost dollars per conversation to run.
+If the context window has a n√n impact on these costs, that would mean retraining GPT-3 with a 20x larger context window would cost in the ballpark of a billion dollars to train the model, and cost dollars per conversation to run.
 Not great, Bob!

 So we may not be getting 60,000-word contexts next year.
-But I wouldn’t count the possibility of larger contexts out.
+But I wouldn’t count the likelihood of larger contexts out.
 The development of sparse transformers in 2019 alone reduced the computational cost of large contexts by orders of magnitude, and the authors of that paper trained a proof-of-concept model with a 12,000-token context window back in 2019.
 (I love that AI is moving so fast that I’m referring to way “back in 2019”.)
 Since then, breakthroughs have been coming hard and fast in this space.
 GPT-3 itself was expanded to support double the context size only last year.

 Meanwhile, as techniques for getting larger contexts and making better use of contexts improve, approaches for training and running models more cost-effectively are improving too.
 We could very well be on the cusp of a disruptive wave, one that has nothing to do with search, spam generation, or any of the other things people are currently tasking GPT-3 with.